HL7/case-reporting/input/pagecontent/StructureDefinition-ecr-message-bundle-intro.md

-It contains the eCR MessageHeader and is for use in the eCR messaging paradigm.
+This profile is based on the US Public Health Reporting Bundle, contains the eCR MessageHeader, and is for use in the eCR messaging paradigm.